 It’s good for your mental health

 One of the most important benefits of walking every day is that it’s equally beneficial for our mental health.
 For Duguay, walking helped her through some of the toughest periods in her life.
 When her mother died of cancer, Duguay turned to the mountain to walk through her pain.
 “I would cry all the way up the mountain,” she remembers.
 In this way, walking became her antidepressant.

 According to a 2019 study led by researchers at Harvard University, people with a genetic risk for depression are less likely to struggle with the condition if they exercise—even performing light physical activity like walking.

 Walking also reduces the risk of dementia and Alzheimer’s disease.
-Last year, the World Health Organization released new guidelines on dementia prevention, and its top recommendation was to get more exercise.
+In 2019, the World Health Organization released new guidelines on dementia prevention, and its top recommendation was to get more exercise.

 “We’ve always known that exercise is good for your heart, but we’re now making a connection between exercise and cognitive improvements,” said Dr. Saskia Sivananthan, chief research & knowledge, translation and exchange officer at the Alzheimer Society of Canada.